mi6oo6im/ml_classic_vs_cnn_digits/README.md

 #### 1. Introduction:
 - Overview of handwritten digit recognition.
 - Importance of the MNIST dataset in ML and AI.
-- Research question: Is an ANN (CNN) significantly better than classical ML models?
+- Research question: Is an ANN (FFNN) significantly better than classical ML models?

 #### 2. Background:
 - Explanation of classical ML models: